plasmatic1/competitive-programming-tools/README.md

 ## Todo List

-* Some cool code template stuff (not sure how useful this would be)
-    * Command: Load Templates: Select a template folder and imports all of the templates found in that folder by overwriting the `snippets.json` file in the `.vscode` directory
-        * Add description field
+* Allow templates to "include" other templates via a `//include` comment
 * Better UI
 * Interactive stuff
 * Performance
     * Cache the vue.js library to allow for offline use
     * Somehow make g++ somehow run in the background so that loading becomes like instant
-* Add more languages
+* Add more language support (shrug)
 * Become less awkward